jiankangren/ecrts_2020_pytorch_experiment/README.md

 Installing and Modifying PyTorch
 --------------------------------

-Follow these instructions, after installing all of the needed ROCm prerequisites, to set up PyTorch on a system with an AMD GPU.
+Follow these instructions, after installing all of the needed [ROCm modifications](https://github.com/yalue/rocm_mega_repo), to set up PyTorch on a system with an AMD GPU.

 The modified version of PyTorch can be set up as follows (this assumes you're using a `conda` environment, as recommended by the official PyTorch